 The remeasurement effect of IFRSs to Solvency II in the health insurance business (similar to life technique) leads to a reduction in the technical provisions, as the locked-in principle applies for IFRSs and therefore improvements following subsequent calculations in sub-portfolios with an unfavourable premium/benefit ratio are not taken into account.
 The provisions of adverse deviation (PADs) in the projection also have a greater effect than the safety margins in the cost-of-capital approach.
-The lower remeasurement effect in 2020 is due to the increased technical provisions under Solvency II.
-This increase is mainly influenced by the changed interest rate assumptions.
+The increased remeasurement effect in 2021 is due to the lower technical provisions under Solvency II.
+This reduction is mainly influenced by the change in interest rate and inflation assumptions.
+The current corporate strategy continues to assume limits on future premium adjustments.
+The current target picture made it necessary to adjust the limitation assumptions compared to the previous year in favour of a stricter limitation.
+This is a management decision.
+The resulting effect reduces the converse impact from the change in interest rate and inflation assumptions.